MicrosoftDocs/powerbi-docs/powerbi-docs/service-modern-usage-metrics.md

 Image-17

 1. Power BI launches Excel.
-You are prompted to verify the file name and path for the .odc file, and then select Enable.
+You are prompted to verify the file name and path for the .odc file, and then select **Enable**.

 Image-18